ryan-dd/ComposableGA/README.md

   constexpr double a {1.0};
   constexpr double b {100.0};
   // f(x, y) = -(a - x)^2 + b(y-x)^2
-  return -(std::pow((a - chromosome.x), 2) + b*std::pow((chromosome.y - std::pow(chromosome.x, 2)), 2));
+  // With normal function the goal is to minimize it, but since selection maximizes by default, multiply function by -1. return -(std::pow((a - chromosome.x), 2) + b*std::pow((chromosome.y - std::pow(chromosome.x, 2)), 2));
 }